lfares/ai_agents_class/LEARNINGS.md

 - When pip reports "resolution-too-deep" or similar dependency resolver issues, upgrading pip (python -m pip install --upgrade pip) and re-running installs resolved it.
  - How to create agents and tools with `crewai`: supply `role`, `goal`, `backstory`, and use `tools=[...]` for file/IO helpers.
  - How to manage API keys: keep secrets in `.env`, load them with `python-dotenv` (`load_dotenv()`), and read them via `os.environ.get()`.
+ - Cursor >>> Copilot (Cursor was able to work around the Gemini issue with CrewAI and to create the auxiliar functions to fix file issues)

 ## AI use

 - Creation of json file from original CV, explaining the format and mentioning that it would be used for an interviewer agent
 - Creation of README (with various adaptations)
 - Creation of main function (with many manual and automated fixes)
+- Creation of auxiliar functions to translate PDF files into txt that the agent's tool can understand and to create the excel file